BKerio/tokengenerator/README.md

 # Tokenpap system

-This Laravel application provides authentication services for the Church Management System webclient.
+This Laravel application provides authentication services for the webclient.

 ## Features
 - User registration